bala2289/bluejean-task/README.md

   10. EIPs for NAT gw and bastion server

 Webserver will be bootstrapped using the install.sh script which installs the dependencies and deploys the docker image.

+#### Prerequisites
+Please make the following changes before doing a terraform plan.

+1. Add api credentials and preferred region in the provider.tf file (or) export as environment variable.
+2. Please ensure the path of the your ssh public key file in vars.tf.

 #### API server Deployment